jasonsikes/QLogo/README.md

    value being "alpha". `100` is fully opaque, and `0` means fully transparent.

    4. as a named color from the X Color Database, e.g. `white` or `lemonchiffon`.
-   The X Color database can be found here: https://en.wikipedia.org/wiki/X11_color_names
+   The list of color names can be retrieved using the `ALLCOLORS` command or from the X Color database found here: https://en.wikipedia.org/wiki/X11_color_names

    5. as a hex triplet, preceded by "#"